 My first job was as lecturer and then ast professor of Military Psychology and Leadership.
 At age 27, I left that job to become an at-founding employee — technical writer— at Tundra Semiconductor.
 I didn’t take this job out of passion.
 While I love tech writing, semiconductors do not appeal to me.
 However, this job had major benefits.
 Tundra’s exist valuation was also over $1B.
 That has enabled me to work on cool projects for my entire career.
 Moreover, at Tundra I learned about ISO processes, and wrote their first technical writing ISO specs.

 The Tundra job enabled me to become an expert in R&D processes.
 I love processes.
 (Productivity is based on processes.)
 I’ve basically been a founder all my professional life.
 I’ve used my process knowledge and dispositions in every project I have led.

 I have written a huge number of functional specifications and other technical documents for companies and projects of which I have been a founding member:

 - Abatis Systems corp.
 I was the first employee there.
 I wrote the largest number of detailed functional specifications.
 I also setup the technical library there.
 Abatis was purchased for over $1.3B in what was the largest acquisition of a privately held Canadian corporation.
-We were purchased not for our sales (they didn’t exist) but our intellectual property.
+We were purchased not for our sales but our intellectual property.

 - CogZest.
 A number of specs for intellectual property that was sold to CogSci Apps Corp.
 They led to mySleepButton and Hook.
 And there are as yet unpublished software based on that work.